Aeziren/folder-mirror/README.md

 # Folder Mirror
 #### Video Demo:  https://youtu.be/769DdzG_GBw
 ### Description:
-This program implemment a folder mirror.
+This program implements a folder mirror.
 Every change that happens on the source folder will be mirrored to the replica folder while the program keeps running.
-Also, the changes will be logged in the terminal and in a especified log.txt file.
+Also, the changes will be logged in the terminal and in a specified log.txt file.
 #### Usage:
 The program usage is pretty objective:
 1. Download project.py